- Outdoor Fun

-Vacationers don’t just come to the Destin, Fort Walton Beach, Okaloosa Island area for the sugar-white sand and the emerald-green waters.
+Vacationers don’t just come to the Destin & Fort Walton Beach for the sugar-white sand and the emerald-green waters.
 They come to catch red snapper, white trout and blue marlin.
 From the depths of the breathtaking Gulf of Mexico to the sleepy bayous, beautiful lakes and pristine waters of the Choctawhatchee Bay, there is an abundance of fish to be caught here year-round.

-Some of the greatest fishing on the planet is right here at the Heart of Florida’s Emerald Coast.
+Some of the greatest fishing on the planet is right here in Destin - Fort Walton Beach.
 Fish stories aren’t necessary here.
 Keep your camera handy and the truth will do just fine.
-Whether you’re interested in bottom fishing, inshore trolling or big game fishing, an adventure awaits on the Emerald Coast.
+Whether you’re interested in bottom fishing, inshore trolling or big game fishing, an adventure awaits in Destin and Fort Walton Beach.

 At just ten miles from 100-foot depths, East Pass in Destin offers the speediest access to the Gulf of Mexico.
 That means less time wishing and more time fishing.
 Anglers here can choose from Inshore Gulf Fishing in state waters and Offshore Gulf Fishing in federal waters.